kyma-project/community/docs/contributing/04-prow-workflow.md

 ## Commands

 Prow provides GitHub automations and ChatOps using `/foo` styled slash-commands.
 You can use these commands by adding a comment under a GitHub issue or pull request.
-This flow can be extended by various built-in plugins and can be further extended with external integrations with Prow API that it provides.

 Below there is a basic set of commands that need to be known by every person that wants to contribute to Kyma: